pli888/gigadb-misc-tools/README.md

 Ansible can be installed using a package manager for MacOSX called [Macports](https://www.macports.org).

-Ensure that XCode 3 or 4 is installed (should be on the install DVDs for your Mac).
-If you like to live on the bleeding edge, you can purchase XCode 4 from the Mac App Store.
-To check if XCode is installed properly, you can type gcc in the command-line.
-If you get gcc: command not found, then XCode is not properly installed.

 Download the DMG image for MacPorts from [here](https://www.macports.org/install.php).
 Be sure to pick the correct one for your MacOS X version.
 Mount the disk image